koernerclaudia/CMDB-Live/README.md

 To build this app:

+1) Make sure to have NPM and React installed.
 1) Download a Zip file form the main branch and extract.
 2) Within your preferred code editor's terminal or terminal itself, navigate to the relevant folder location and build the app by running: